-40. Identify other DEC permits, existing and new, that are required for this project/facility.
+40. Identify other DEC permits, existing and new, that are required for the project/facility. nis

-○ Air Pollution Control
+O Air Pollution Control

 ○ Coastal Erosion

-$\bigcirc$ Hazardous Waste
+○ Hazardous Waste

 ○ Long Island Wells

-$\bigcirc$ Mined Land Reclamation
+○ Mined Land Reclamation

-$\bigcirc$ Solid Waste
+○ Solid Waste

-$\bigcirc$ Navigable Waters Protection / Article 15
+O Navigable Waters Protection / Article 15

 ○ Water Quality Certificate

 ○ Dam Safety

 ○ Water Supply

 ○ Freshwater Wetlands/Article 24

-$\bigcirc$ Tidal Wetlands
+○ Tidal Wetlands

-$\bigcirc$ Wild, Scenic and Recreational Rivers
+○ Wild, Scenic and Recreational Rivers

-$\bigcirc$ Stream Bed or Bank Protection / Article 15
+O Stream Bed or Bank Protection / Article 15

 ○ Endangered or Threatened Species(Incidental Take Permit)

-$\bigcirc$ Individual SPDES
+○ Individual SPDES

 ○ SPDES Multi-Sector GP

-0 Other
+Other

-O None
+○ None

 41. Does this project require a US Army Corps of Engineers Wetland Permit?
-If Yes, Indicate Size of Impact. ⊖ Yes ○ No 42.
-Is this project subject to the requirements of a regulated, traditional land use control MS4?
-(If No, skip question 43) ○Үез () No 43.
-Has the "MS4 SWPPP Acceptance" form been signed by the principal executive officer or ranking elected official and submitted along with this NOI? ⊖ Yes () No 44.
-If this NOI is being submitted for the purpose of continuing or trans coverage under a general permit for stormwater runoff from constructi activities, please indicate the former SPDES number assigned. -
+If Yes, Indicate Size of Impact.
+O Yes ○ No

+42. Is this project subject to the requirements of a regulated, traditional land use control MS4?
+(If No, skip question 43) O Yes O No

+43. Has the "MS4 SWPPP Acceptance" form been signed by the principal executive officer or ranking elected official and submitted along with this NOI? ○ Yes O No

+44. If this NOI is being submitted for the purpose of continuing or transcoverage under a general permit for stormwater runoff from construction activities, please indicate the former SPDES number assigned.